 Recognizing Innovation and Excellence

 Dr. Jacob Bolotin Awards

 Dr. Jacob Bolotin (1888-1924) was the first physician in history who was born blind.
-His passion and tireless advocacy for the rights and independence of blind people helped to change entrenched, yet incorrect attitudes toward blindness.
-Each year the National Federation of the Blind awards initiatives, innovations, and individuals that are a positive force in the lives of blind people with a monetary award in his name.
+His passion and tireless advocacy for the rights and independence of blind people helped to change entrenched but incorrect attitudes toward blindness.
+Each year, the National Federation of the Blind awards individuals, initiatives, and innovations that are a positive force in the lives of blind people with a monetary award in his name.
 Winners of the prestigious award continue Dr. Bolotin's legacy by breaking down barriers, changing negative perceptions of blindness, and inspiring blind people to achieve new heights.
-Winners of the 2018 awards included the creator of a Braille code for the Navajo language; an innovative method for creating tactile maps; an organization that introduces blind people to cross-country snow-skiing; the developers of an app that connects blind people with sighted volunteers who can help them with various tasks; and more.
-You can learn more about the awards and past recipients at nfb.org/bolotin.
+In 2020, $25,000 each was presented to an acting academy for blind performers and an educational program that is pioneering accessible technology for blind astronomers.

 How You Can Help

 We could not do this critical work without our many generous supporters.
 We are grateful for the contributions of our 2020 donors.
 Here are some ways that you can help us continue to help blind people live the lives they want:

 Contributions by credit card may be given at one time or pledged over a period of time.
 A one-time credit card donation can be made online at nfb.org/donate.
 To make a recurring donation, please call our accounting department at 410-659-9314, extension 2213.